-The New Jersey Legislative Black Caucus held a hearing on cannabis legalization in the state, facilitated by NJ Senator Ron Rice (D-Essex), who introduced a decriminalization bill in lieu of legalization.
+The Legislative Black Caucus held a hearing on legal New Jersey cannabis.
+It was facilitated by NJ Senator Ron Rice (D-Essex), who introduced a decriminalization bill instead of legalization.

 Numerous individuals from New Jersey and other states gave testimony for and against cannabis legalization.
 A wide range of voices were heard from parents, politicians, physicians, and attorneys to mental health professionals and recovering addicts.